-This is your first line of defence and the first sign to intruders to consider.
+This is your first line of defense and the first sign to intruders to consider.
 Not only is it a visual reminder for them to keep out, but also takes time to either break through or get over.
 Fencing can range from basic chain-link to more advanced alarmed perimeter fencing, which will inform employees if a potential issue is detected.
-Either way, this is absolutely essential for any self-storage facility.
+Either way, this is absolutely essential for any self storage facility.

 Similarly, considering where the points of entry into your facility are is a significant consideration.
 Fewer will equal fewer opportunities for trespassers, but access control over the gated entrances is just as important.
 This allows you to monitor the vehicles entering and block unauthorised ones from getting in.
 Keypad-access systems will make it easier to keep track of who is allowed on the site and who is inside at any given moment.
 However, detailed recording of who enters and exits should also be kept alongside.
 These systems can sometimes also be linked to a property-management system which will give you even more command and let you lock out non-tenants or even tenants late on rent payments right at the gate.

 Another no-brainer.
 CCTV cameras are another security feature that is absolutely essential.
 This gives you and your entire staff a full view of the facility at all times, meaning you can spot security issues or other problems much quicker.
 Security camera technology has advanced greatly and digital systems now allow much greater storage capacity and indexing functions, as well as allowing upgrades when you need them.
 Remote-access options are also popular, allowing you to access the cameras on a remote device through the Internet.
 There are options for every budget, but also remember that cameras are an investment worth your money.
 Finding a contractor that has done similar work previously will help immensely, as they bring experience on which areas to cover and the installation process.